 It was a beautiful, sacred, joyful time in my life.
 One for which I am very grateful.
 I feel especially blessed for my friendship with Father Gerry.
 He had a profound impact on my life.
 Our friendship continues to this day, mostly through email exchanges now.

 Gerry is 75 today and despite health issues, continues to celebrate masses three times a week in Seabird and Chehalis.
 To me Gerry epitomizes what it means to be religious.
 He is kind, compassionate, faithful, devoted to a higher purpose and dedicated to serving others.
 He never imposes his views on anyone and is always open and willing to listen and learn from others.

 He also happens to be responsible for connecting me with some of my relatives in Tofino.
-A native branch I never knew I had.
+An Indigenous branch I never knew I had.
 But that’s a story for another day.

 Happy birthday Gerry!